 The Give Back Box is an initiative that now allows people to pass on their items to those in need.
 Families can now donate toys to Goodwill, without ever leaving the house.

-5. Secure the label to the box.
-Make sure to print a separate label for each individual box.
+Secure the label to the box.
+Make sure to print a separate label for each box.

-8. Do not forget to create an account with the Give Back Box.
+Do not forget to create an account with the Give Back Box.
 After printing the label, donators will receive a tracking number.
-Once the item is shipped they will receive a receipt which can be used to keep track of items for tax donation purposes.
+Once the item is shipped, they will receive a receipt which can be used to keep track of items for tax donation purposes.

 Items delivered through this program are re-sold in a retail location.
 Goodwill uses the monies received from these sales for many reasons.
 Goodwill offers career counseling, education, mentoring and provide employment placement and job training for more than 2 million people each year.

-Retail partners who are in support of the Give Back Box initiative include Amazon, Overstock, Loft, REI, Levi's, Asics, Ann Taylor, Uncommongoods, Bon-Ton, viva Terra, Ecru, Bonobos, Scrubs & Beyond, ebags, Lou&Grey and Cherry Mad.
-Retailers who sign on to this initiative are not responsible for the shipping fee's, those are covered by Goodwill.
+Retail partners who are in support of the Give Back Box initiative include Amazon, Overstock, Loft, REI, Levi's, Asics, Ann Taylor, Uncommongoods, Bon-Ton, viva Terra, Ecru, Bonobos, Scrubs & Beyond, ebags, Lou&Grey, and Cherry Mad.
+Retailers who sign on to this initiative are not responsible for the shipping fee.
+Goodwill covers those.

-All United States states, including Alaska and Hawaii are able to participate in this program.
+All United States states, including Alaska and Hawaii, can participate in this program.